StackCoin/stackcoin-python/README.md

 # stackcoin-python

-Python client for interacting with the StackCoin HTTP API
+Python client for interacting with the StackCoin HTTP API.

 ```sh
 pip install stackcoin
 ```